DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

     appBuildConfig: ${{ parameters.appBuildConfig }}        #Mandatory: Object which contains configration used for building the application.
 Such as appFrameworkType, defaultBranch, frameworkVersion, projectPath, manifestPath, imageRepoName
     appTestConfig: ${{ parameters.appTestConfig }}          #Mandatory: Object which contains configration used for testing the application.
 Such as testFilePath, acceptanceTestFilePath etc
     appDeployConfig: ${{ parameters.appDeployConfig }}      #Mandatory: Object which contains configration used for application deployment.
 Such as config file path.
+    sharedAcrConfig:                                        #Mandatory: Object which contains configration for helm lint and build
+      name: 'ssvadpinfcr3401'
+      serviceConnection: 'AZD-ADP-SSV3'
     snykConfig:                                             #Optional:
       snykConnection: 'Connection name'                     #Mandatory: Name of the connection in ADO
       snykOrganizationName: 'defra'                         #Mandatory: Name of snyk organization